&noscript=1"/>

 Top Winemakers

 Chrissie Smith’s Intrepidus Wines was only born in the 2021 vintage, working from a one-acre vineyard in the Canberra District that she farms herself.
 And that’s critical for her philosophy, with an abrupt career shift leading her to wine and quickly to a vineyard-first approach, recognising that the work done amongst the vines was just as important, if not more so, than the work in the winery.
-The label is currently built around sangiovese and shiraz, with tiny amounts of external grapes to allow for experimentation.
-Blends of the two home grapes make up a rosé and light red, while shiraz is also co-fermented with a splash of viognier, marsanne and roussanne.
+The label’s first wines were built around sangiovese and shiraz – with a rosé and light red, while shiraz has been co-fermented with a splash of viognier, marsanne and roussanne.
+Recent additions to the range include chenin blanc, nero d’avola and a pét-nat riesling.

 Smith fell for wine later than some, but she fell hard.
 So much so that after an inspirational chat in a bar, her interest was sufficiently piqued to take on some work amongst the vines.
 That was in 2017, and while it doesn’t sound that extraordinary, maybe a little impulsive, the fact that she turned away from a more reliable career, had three young daughters and was in the middle of a divorce, make it that much more extraordinary.
 She has not looked back.